feezz8/MicroLab_2025/README.md

 # MicroLab_2025
-Exercises for the Microcomputers Lab in ECE NTUA 2025 winter semester
+Exercises for the Microcomputers Lab course in ECE/NTUA during the 2024-2025 winter semester